epilot-dev/terraform-provider-epilot-schema/docs/resources/schema_group_headline.md

 - `divider` (String) must be one of ["top_divider", "bottom_divider"]
 - `enable_divider` (Boolean) Default: false
 - `layout` (String)
+- `manifest` (List of String) Manifest ID used to create/update the schema group headline
 - `order` (Number) The order of headline attribute
 - `schema` (String) Schema slug the capability belongs to